Trial opens for ex-USC coach in college bribery scandal | News Channel 3-12

 Associated Press

 BOSTON (AP) — A former water polo coach at the University of Southern California is on trial for his alleged role in the sprawling college admissions bribery scandal.
-Opening statements are underway Thursday in Boston federal court in the case against Jovan Vavic.
+Federal prosecutors and lawyers for Jovan Vavic delivered their opening statements Thursday in Boston federal court.
 Prosecutors say the 60-year-old coach faked the athletic credentials of college applicants and designated them water polo recruits in exchange for $250,000 in bribes.
-Lawyers for Vavic say they’ll argue their client “did not agree or intend to accept any bribe.”
-The university said in a statement Thursday that its “admissions processes are not on trial.”
+Lawyers for Vavic argued their client didn’t accept bribes.
+The university said in a statement its admissions processes are “not on trial.”
 Vavic guided USC’s men’s and women’s water polo teams to 16 national titles.